Catecholaminergic polymorphic ventricular tachycardia

 The third gene included in CENTOGENE´s CPVT panel is KCNJ2, encoding for the Kir2.1 subunit for inward-rectifier potassium channels.
 9 The majority of mutations identified in this gene cause Andersen syndrome, an autosomal dominant multisystem channelopathy characterized by ventricular arrhythmias, periodic paralysis, and dysmorphic features.
 However, some KCNJ2 mutation carriers lack the Andersen syndrome triad of symptoms and they show phenotype of catecholaminergic polymorphic ventricular tachycardia.
 More than 80 mutations, mostly missense, were reported in the KCNJ2 gene so far.

-Table 1.
-Overview of the genes in the CENTOGENE´s Catecholaminergic polymorphic ventricular tachycardia panel
+Table 1: Overview of genes in Catecholaminergic polymorphic ventricular tachycardia

 Catecholaminergic polymorphic ventricular tachycardia (CPVT) is treated with beta-blockers as a basic therapy.
 Non-selective beta-blockers are recommended in all individuals in the absence of contraindications (e.g., asthma).
 An implantable cardioverter defibrillator (ICD) may be essential for patients with recurrent cardiac arrest while on beta-blocker therapy.
 Furthermore, left cardiac sympathetic denervation (LCSD) can be considered in those patients who are refractory to other therapies (intolerant to beta-blockers).
 Clinical trials with human inducible pluripotent stem cells in hereditary cardiac arrhythmias are in progress.